nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   `Model#canRedoInventoryinator()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 Step 5.
-The user then decides to execute the command `list`.
+The user then decides to execute the command `listi`.
 Commands that do not modify the inventory, such as `list`, will usually not call `Model#commitInventoryinator()`, `Model#undoInventoryinator()` or `Model#redoInventoryinator()`.
  Thus, the `inventoryinatorStateList` remains unchanged.